 - Natural predators – Snakes, ants, beetles, spiders, frogs and lizards eat fleas.
 In fact, you can add natural predators to your yard!
 Nematodes are multicellular animals that are deadly to flea pupae and larval.
 You can purchase them online or at a local garden store.

-4. Home remedies for fleas on dogs — keep your dog’s items flea free with heat:
+4. Keep your dog’s items flea free with heat:

 Your secret weapon to keep your dog’s bedding, linens, clothes and toys flea free is heat.
 Anything that can be safely washed in hot water and dried on high heat, should be weekly.
 Fleas won’t survive the double attack of heat.

-5. Home remedies for fleas on dogs — make your home unfriendly to fleas with natural house sprays:
+5. Make your home unfriendly to fleas with natural house sprays:

-Vacuuming is your best weapon against fleas, but you can also pay extra attention to your dog’s favorite lounging spots with one of the following homemade house sprays:
+Vacuuming is one of your best home remedies for fleas on dogs, but you can also pay extra attention to your dog’s favorite lounging spots with one of the following homemade house sprays:

 - Lemon – Cut up a lemon and steep it in water overnight.
 Add it to a spray bottle and you have a pleasant-smelling homemade flea repellant that can safely be used near your pup’s favorite spots or even on him.